-Under the umbrella of the Sustainable Ocean Initiative and in partnership with CBD Secretariat, GOBI Secretariat has organised and delivered capacity-building workshops in Costa Rica (2017) for the Wider Caribbean and Central America, and national EBSA workshops in Cameroon (2018) and he Republic of Maldives (2019).
+Under the umbrella of the Sustainable Ocean Initiative and in partnership with the CBD Secretariat, the GOBI Secretariat has organised and delivered capacity-building workshops in Costa Rica (2017) for the Wider Caribbean and Central America, and national EBSA workshops in Cameroon (2018) and he Republic of Maldives (2019).

 The following publications have been lead by the GOBI Secretariat:

 - The Global Ocean Biodiversity Initiative: Promoting Scientific Support for Global Ocean Governance, by D Johnson and colleagues, in Aquatic Conservation, Vol. 29 Issue S2 (download).